 The ACDFS will fund innovative and impactful arts and cultural activities as well as proposals aiming to develop the capacity of arts groups and nurture local artists.
-It seeks to promote a variety of art forms and practices, including performing arts, visual arts, multi-disciplinary arts, community arts, arts education/appreciation/promotion, arts administration and arts technology.
+It seeks to promote a variety of art forms and practices, including performing arts, visual arts, multi-disciplinary arts, community arts, arts education/appreciation/promotion, etc.